Welcome to AEM 2850 / AEM 5850! I’d like to preface the syllabus with two points:

 Your grade in this course will be based on completing the following assignments:

-• Labs are short weekly homework assignments that require you to practice programming.
+Homeworks are weekly assignments that require you to practice programming.

 Note: Students in AEM 5850 will have to complete a few extra assignments and meet slightly different requirements for the project.